Arcadia-Science/arcadia-computational-training/docs/workshops/20220920-intro-to-git-and-github/lesson.md

 However, both Git and GitHub are most powerful when combined together.
 This workshop will teach you the basics of Git and GitHub so you can leverage both in your research.
-TODO: ADD A LIST OF WHY USING GIT AND GITHUB WILL MAKE YOUR RESEARCH BETTER.

 ## Setting up